Idein/nnoir/onnx2onnx/examples/tutorial.md

 - correct the graph name
 - set static dimensions to the input shape
-- use a workaround to avoid unsupported `Split` op
 - remove unsupported (and superfluous) post process

 This can be done with the following command: